1 in 7 Americans Have Experienced Dangerous Air Quality Due To Wildfires This Year

 The EPA publishes data going back to 1980, though much of the earlier data is missing information about PM2.5.

 As the warming climate has lengthened the fire season, some places, especially in California, have grown accustomed to the related air quality problems.
-But the intensity and spread of this year's fires also brought dangerous smoke to big cities like Seattle and Portland.
+But the intensity and spread of this year's fires also brought dangerous smoke to big cities such as Seattle and Portland, Ore.

 More than 17 million people — the most ever recorded during fire season — live in counties where air quality reached levels deemed "very unhealthy" or "hazardous."
-This is the range where the EPA says everyone may be at risk for serious health effects, and they recommend children, seniors and people with lung disease avoid any outdoor exertion.
+This is the range where the EPA says everyone may be at risk for serious health effects, and they recommend children, older people and those with lung disease avoid any outdoor exertion.

 For many, it wasn't just a short-term inconvenience.
 The very unhealthy air lingered for an average of 4.1 days this year, more than twice as long as the average over the previous decade.